Hero image

 While it could be argued that a scooter is a personal assistive mobility device, like in the case of a handicapped man in wheelchair type scooter who was found to not be operating a motor vehicle for the purposes of DUI.
 Also in 2013, it was held that a Segway was not a motor vehicle for purposes of DUI.

 However, recently it has been held that someone operating an electric bicycle can get a DUI, because it has the ability to be self-propelled.
-There have been other states who have held that an electric scooter is a motor vehicle for DUI purposes.
+There have been other states that have held that an electric scooter is a motor vehicle for DUI purposes.

 Based upon this ambiguity of the law in Minnesota and around the country, it would be best practice not to operate an electric scooter under the influence of drugs or alcohol.
-Not only could there be possible traffic citations from driving an electric scooter under the influence, you could cause serious injury to self or others.
+Not only could there be possible traffic citations for driving an electric scooter under the influence, you could cause serious injury to yourself or others.
 If you receive a ticket as a result of operating an electric scooter, contact Bruno Law to discover your defense options.

 Electric Scooter Safety

-Additionally, Dr. Andrew Zinkel, head of the Minnesota chapter of the American College of Emergency Physicians, told the Star Tribune that about 99 percent of scooter riders aren’t wearing helmets when they’re injured.
+Despite the regulations in place, safety is a major concern of many residents as scooter-related injuries continue to rise.
+Dr. Andrew Zinkel, head of the Minnesota chapter of the American College of Emergency Physicians, told the Star Tribune that about 99 percent of scooter riders aren’t wearing helmets when they’re injured.

 Are Riders Insured In The Case Of An Accident?